 3. White Ginger

-White ginger is a specialized type of ginger that is common in areas such as Nigeria but can also be found in limited markets in the U.S. It is also called the Ginger Lily and the Butterfly Flower and it is a hardy plant that can grow up to eight feet tall.
-It is an ornamental plant that is found in eastern India and Nepal as well as many other places.
+White ginger is a specialized type of ginger that is common in areas such as Nigeria but can also be found in limited markets in the U.S. It is also called the Ginger Lily and the Butterfly Flower and it can grow up to eight feet tall.
+This ornamental plant is found in eastern India and Nepal as well as many other places.
 It is a very popular plant that blooms in the summer and fall seasons.

 4. Yellow Ginger

-Yellow ginger is the most commonly used ginger in the United States.
-Also called turmeric, yellow ginger includes over one thousand species and is well known for both its culinary and medicinal properties.
+Yellow ginger, also called turmeric, is the most commonly used ginger in the United States.
+It includes over one thousand species and is well known for both its culinary and medicinal properties.
 A good anti-inflammatory herb, yellow ginger also supports the brain and the immune system.
-It has also been proven to aid in treating ailments such as various skin conditions, arthritis, stress, stomach problems, and even serious illnesses such as cancer.
+It also helps treat various skin conditions, arthritis, stress, and stomach problems.